Sheraco Stakes

-The Sheraco Stakes is an Australian Turf Club Group 3 Thoroughbred horse race for horses three years old and older, fillies and mares, at set weights with penalties, over a distance of 1200 metres.
+The Sheraco Stakes is an Australian Turf Club Group 2 Thoroughbred horse race for horses three years old and older, fillies and mares, at set weights with penalties, over a distance of 1200 metres.
 It is held annually at Rosehill Racecourse, Sydney, Australia in September.
-Total prize money for the race is A$250,000.

 History

 The race is named in honour of the 1982 Australian Oaks winning filly Sheraco.